bharel/mkdocs-render-swagger-plugin/README.md

 # mkdocs-render-swagger-plugin
-A plugin for MKDocs for rendering swagger &amp; openapi schemas using SwaggerUI.
+This is the [Mkdocs](https://mkdocs.org) plugin for rendering swagger &amp; openapi schemas using Swagger UI.
+It is written in Python.

 ## Usage
 Add the following lines to your mkdocs.yml: